jellewie/Domoticz-Is-the-washing-machine-done/readme.md

 # Credits and links
-Credits to the old Version 2.0 made by @felix63 https://www.domoticz.com/forum/viewtopic.php?t=23798
+Credits to the old Version 2.0 made by @felix63 https://www.domoticz.com/forum/viewtopic.php?t=23798 Altough I am unsure of this is the origen, I would like to mention @nayrnet with https://github.com/nayrnet/domoticz-scripts

 Some info about the DzVents language used here https://www.domoticz.com/wiki/DzVents:_next_generation_Lua_scripting